 Short for Florence, and made famous by an Olympic champ and a fictional Progressive spokesperson.

-Gemma is popular; just Gem offers just as much sparkle in a mere three letters.
+Gemma is popular, from the Italian word for jewel; just Gem offers just as much sparkle in a mere three letters.
 Jem is an option, too, if one that brings to mind 1980s cartoon Jem and the Holograms.

 Mia opens the door for Gia.
 It’s an Italian nickname for Gianna, which is short for Giovanna, making this a feminine form of John.